Infantile progeria E34.8

 This section has been translated automatically.

-The clinical picture can be summarised purely descriptively under the term "senile dwarfism".
+The clinical picture can be summarized purely descriptively under the term "senile dwarfism".
+Patients appear normal at birth, but they grow 7 times faster than usual.

 Integument: parchment-like atrophic skin with translucent veins.
-Skin hair sparse, early graying and falling out, underdevelopment of eyelashes and eyebrows.
+Sparse, early graying and falling out scalp hair, underdevelopment of eyelashes and eyebrows.
 Nail dystrophies.

 Extracutaneous manifestations: birth weight usually around 2500 g.
-Short stature from the age of 1 year.
-Delayed fontanel closure.
-Anomalies of the teeth.
-Contractions of flexion of large joints and finger joints.
-Osteolysis of end phalanges.
-Osteoporosis with spontaneous fractures, bilateral coxa valga, deforming arthritis.
-Atrophy of subcutaneous fat and muscles; protruding abdomen.
-Reached final length barely over 115 cm, final weight barely over 15 kg.
+Short stature from the 1st year of life.
+Delayed closure of fontanelles.
+Teething anomalies.
+Flexion contractures of large joints and finger joints.
+Osteolysis of terminal phalanges.
+Osteoporosis with spontaneous fractures, double-sided coxa valga, deforming arthritis.
+Atrophy of the subcutaneous fat and muscles; protruding abdomen.
+Final length barely over 115 cm, final weight barely over 15 kg.
 Lack of or incomplete sexual maturation.
 High, squeaky voice.
 Hypogenitalism.
-Severe senescence with early arteriosclerosis, apoplectic insults, coronary insufficiency.
+High degree of senility with premature arteriosclerosis, apoplectic insults, coronary insufficiency.

 Differential diagnosis